 - A. Interior:

-- 1. Trim: Primed and painted.
+- 1. Trim & Accents: Primed and painted.

 - 2. Loose Shelving: Melamine finished, color to be selected.

 - 3. Window Sills: Primed and painted.

 - 4. Wood Base: Primed and painted.

-- 5. Wood Light Valance, primed and painted.
+- 5. Crown Molding: Primed and painted.

-SECTION 06410 CUSTOM CASEWORK
+CUSTOM CASEWORK

-- A. Countertops, base and wall cabinets for Public Areas and Commercial Spaces a.
-For casework relating to Apartments, reference Section 12356 Residential Kitchen & Bath Casework - B. Cabinet hardware. - C. Prefinished surfaces and preparation for site finishing. - D. Preparation for installing utilities.
+- A. Countertops, base and wall cabinets for Public Areas and Commercial Spaces - a.
+For casework relating to Apartments, reference Section 12356 Residential Kitchen & Bath CaseworkB.
+Cabinet hardware. - C. Prefinished surfaces and preparation for site finishing. - D. Preparation for installing utilities.

-- A. Shop Drawings: Indicate materials, component profiles and elevations, assembly methods, joint details, fastening methods, accessory listings, hardware location, and schedule of finishes. - 1.03 QUALIFICATIONS - A. Manufacturer: Company specializing in manufacturing the products specified in this section with minimum three years' documented experience.

-- A. Deliver, store and handle products to site. - B. Protect units from moisture damage.
+- A. Shop Drawings: Indicate materials, component profiles and elevations, assembly methods, joint details, fastening methods, accessory listings, hardware location, and schedule of finishes. - 1.03 QUALIFICATIONS - A. Manufacturer: Company specializing in manufacturing the products specified in this section with minimum three years' documented experience. - 1.04 DELIVERY, STORAGE, AND HANDLING - A. Deliver, store and handle products to site. - B. Protect units from moisture damage.

-A. Verify that field measurements are as on shop drawings.
+- A. Verify that field measurements are as on shop drawings.

+- 1.06 COORDINATION

-A. Coordinate the work with plumbing and electrical rough-in.
+- A. Coordinate the work with plumbing and electrical rough-in.

+- PART 2 PRODUCTS

+- 2.01 MANUFACTURERS

-- A. Available Manufacturers: Subject to compliance with requirements, manufacturers offering products that may be incorporated into the Work include, but are not limited to, the following: - B. Manufacturers: Subject to compliance with requirements, provide products by one of the following:
+- A. Available Manufacturers: Subject to compliance with requirements, manufacturers offering products that may be incorporated into the Work include, but are not limited to, the following:

+- B. Manufacturers: Subject to compliance with requirements, provide products by one of the following:

-1. Mid-America Cabinets
+- 1. Mid-America Cabinets

 - a.
 Finish: Premium

 - b.
 Color: Charcoal

 - c.
 Species: Oak

 - d.
-Door Style: Flat Slab
+Door Style: Flat Panel

 - 2. As submitted and approved equal

+- Granite for Countertops:

+- 1. Daltile